guhmerces/invoice-divisor/README.md

       ]
 ```

-To get the result, call the function InvoiceDivisor.per_user like above:
+To get the result, call the function like above:

 ```elixir
 iex> products_list |> InvoiceDivisor.per_user(emails)